 “The GCF Structured Dialogue with Africa has raised the ambition that African countries hold for the Green Climate Fund,” said Mr. Zaheer Fakir, Co-Chair of the GCF Board (South Africa), representing the developing country constituency.
 “This meeting of countries has helped Africa develop country-owned and country-driven GCF portfolios.”

 The dialogue provided GCF and Accredited Entities an opportunity to hear firsthand which investments countries are prioritising in their response to climate change.
 The diverse exchanges among participants highlighted a number of key themes, notably the opportunity for increased South-South and regional cooperation on developing impactful pipelines of investments for the Fund.
 It also underscored the strong commitment of countries, entities and other development partners to engage with GCF to advance their readiness and project preparation support requirements.

 Commenting on the Cape Town meeting, the Chair of the African Group of Negotiators, Ambassador Hussein Alfa Nafo said, “an ambitious Africa pipeline of more than USD 4 billion is emerging from the work GCF is doing with countries and entities.
 The dialogue in Cape Town has set the stage for an accelerated development of these projects whilst ensuring strong country ownership.”

-In total, more than 200 participants attended the Cape Town dialogue, the largest country-focused gathering the Fund has organized to date.
-The organization of Structured Dialogues is a priority for GCF, as articulated in the Fund’s Strategic Plan that the GCF Board adopted in March 2016.
+In total, more than 200 participants attended the Cape Town dialogue, the largest country-focused gathering the Fund has organised to date.
+The organisation of Structured Dialogues is a priority for GCF, as articulated in the Fund’s Strategic Plan that the GCF Board adopted in March 2016.